College football playoff debate

-The college football playoff debate was a very hot topic of discussion, concerning college football in the United States, among fans, journalists, conference representatives, government officials, university administrators, coaches and players concerning whether or not the current postseason format of the Football Bowl Subdivision (formerly Division I-A) should be changed or modified.
-Playoff proponents had argued that a bracket-style playoff championship should replace the Bowl Championship Series, while others advocated for a Plus-one format, which would have created a single national championship game with participants selected after the conclusion of the traditional bowl season.
-This debate has been going since at least 1971.
+The college football playoff debate was a very hot topic of discussion concerning college football in the United States prior to 2012.
+This debate—among fans, journalists, conference representatives, government officials, university administrators, coaches and players—concerned whether or not the postseason format of NCAA Division I-A (later the Football Bowl Subdivision, or FBS) should be changed or modified.

+Playoff proponents argued that a bracket-style single-elimination tournament should be put in place to select a champion.
+This would, at first, replace the poll-based selection of an annual champion among major college teams, which had been used since the early years of college football.
+Debate about a playoff tournament dated to at least 1971.
-The BCS system was established prior to the 1998 NCAA Division I-A football season to select two colleges to compete for college football's FBS division (formerly division I-A) national championship.
-There have been numerous controversies about the teams that should play for the college football national championship.

-Several polls did show significant support among college football fans for a playoff to replace the BCS.
+The Bowl Championship Series (BCS) system was established prior to the 1998 season—it selected two teams to compete for college football's top-tier national championship.
+During the BCS era, there were numerous controversies about which teams should play for this championship.
+This led to further debate about replacing the BCS with a bracket-style playoff, while others advocated for a simpler "plus-one" format, which would have created a single national championship game with participants selected after the conclusion of the traditional bowl season.
+Several polls showed significant support among college football fans for a playoff to replace the BCS.

-In 2012, the Commissioners of the BCS announced that a four-team College Football Playoff would replace the BCS following the 2013–14 college football season.

-Ohio State beat Oregon 42-20 to win the first-ever College Football Playoff.

-In 2022, the College Football Playoff announced that it would expand from a four-team playoff to a twelve-team playoff for the 2024 and 2025 seasons.
+In 2012, the commissioners of the BCS announced that a four-team College Football Playoff (CFP) would replace the BCS following the 2013–14 college football season.
+In January 2015, Ohio State beat Oregon, 42–20, to win the first-ever College Football Playoff National Championship game.
+In 2022, organizers announced that the College Football Playoff would expand to a twelve-team playoff, starting with the 2024 season.